How To Grow Sunflower Microgreens At Home

 Step 1

-Fill your planting tray with a professional-grade potting mix to within 3/8" to 1/4" from the top of the tray.
+Fill your planting tray with a professional-grade potting mix to be within 3/8″ to 1/4″ from the top of the tray.

 Step 2

-Wet the surface of the soil two or three times with a spray bottle.
-The whole depth of soil doesn't need to be wet, only the upper portion needs moisture at this point.
+Wet the soil’s surface two or three times with a spray bottle.
+The whole soil depth doesn’t need to be wet; only the upper portion needs moisture at this point.

 Step 3